tumainimosha/laravel-mpesa-push/README.md

 - [X] Login
 - [X] Push Transaction request
 - [X] Callback processing
+- [ ] More documentation and examples
+- [ ] Unit testing

+** Help needed with improving documentation and unit testing.
+Pull Requests are welcome.

 ## Security
 If you discover any security-related issues, please email princeton.mosha@gmail.com instead of using the issue tracker.